sal55/langs/q-python.md

     end switch
 ```
 But it requires 'when' expressions to be compile-time expressions, in order to be able to use a fast jump-table.
-This makes it impractical in Python, as any named values must always to looked up at runtime.
+This makes switch impractical in Python, as any named values must always be looked up at runtime.

 A variation is **doswitch**, which loops.

 #### Case Statement

-If switch-like statement is needed, but the when expressions are not integers, nor constants, or the range of values is too wide, then a **case** statement can be used:
+If a switch-like statement is needed, but the when expressions are not integers, or are not constants, or the range of values is too wide, then a **case** statement can be used:
 ```
     case expr
     when a, b then